Experiment design for impulse response identification with signal matrix models: Background material

 \subsection{The signal matrix model}

-To overcome the aforementioned limitations of the LS approach, an alternative method has been recently proposed in \citep{Ming_SMM_Arxiv}, which is used here as the FIR estimator for the proposed experiment design formulation.
-The signal matrix model (SMM) is an implicit model representation, optimal in the maximum likelihood estimation (MLE) sense, inspired by results from behavioural system theory \citep{Willems_2005}.
-A compounded version of these results, instrumental to present the SMM approach, is reported in the following theorem. \begin{theorem}\citep{Willems_2005,Markovsky_2008} Consider an input-output trajectory $(u_i^d, y_i^d)_{i=0}^{N-1}$ of a minimal system with McMillan degree $n_x$ where $\mathcal{H}_{L+n_x}((u_t^d)_{t=0}^{N-1})$ is full row rank (input persistently exciting of order $L + n_x$).
-Then, $(u_i,y_i)_{i=0}^{L-1}$ is an input-output trajectory of the system iff there exists $g$ such that:
+To overcome the aforementioned limitations, it is used here as truncated IIR estimator an alternative approach recently proposed in \citep{Ming_SMM_Arxiv}.
+The signal matrix model (SMM) is an implicit model representation inspired by results from behavioural system theory \citep{Willems_2005} and providing favourable statistical properties in the case of noisy-data.
+A compounded version of the underpinning results, instrumental to present the SMM framework, is reported in the following theorem.